jaumesegarra/ranWallpaperUp/README.md

 # ranWallpaperUp

-A node cli for get a random wallpaper from wallpaperup.com
+A node module for get a random wallpaper from wallpaperup.com

 ## Install